Jim Paterson

 Shortly after leaving University, Jim travelled the world, seeing amazing sights - but also coming face to face with extreme poverty.

 During a period of voluntary redundancy, he trained to become a missionary.
-After speaking with his local minister, he suggested that Jim use his skills as an engineer as a force for good.
+After speaking with his local Minister, he suggested that Jim use his skills as an engineer as a force for good.

-“I heard about Mercy Ships and decided to come for two years, and here I am 34 years later,” he said.
+“I heard about Mercy Ships and decided to come for two years, and here I am 37 years later,” he said.

 Mercy Ships has worked in over 50 countries.
 By improving healthcare delivery in the poorest areas, they hope to eradicate “diseases of poverty”, helping people of all faiths and none.
-Their newest and first purpose-built ship, Global Mercy, is expected to provide medical aid to over 150k people in its 50-year lifespan.

 “The one that really resonates with me is from years ago, when we first joined Mexico after a big earthquake there,” he said.

-"The team there had befriended a ‘Shoe Shine Guy’ who had a cleft lip and palate.
+"The team there had befriended a ‘shoe shine guy’ who had a cleft lip and palate.
 He was 45 and never had the opportunity to have it fixed.
-The team persuaded him to come to the ship to have the operation, which is a big step in a lot of these countries, particularly as 17 million people die every year from unsafe surgeries."
+The team persuaded him to come to the ship to have the operation, which is a big step in a lot of these countries, particularly as 17 million people die every year from unsafe surgeries.

 "He had the operation and the surgeon who performed the operation got a letter five years later thanking him and saying he had his first-ever kiss aged 50 because of the surgery."